Your questions answered about TV, Radio, Red Button and Online at Radio 1's Big Weekend

 The BBC is committed to making sure the sound and visual quality of a performance is high.
 In live open air arenas, the quality of recordings and performances can vary greatly due to environmental and technical factors.
 The BBC may decide that the recording of particular songs are not of a high enough quality to air, although we endeavour to provide at least a sample of a band's show if we feel they are central to the festival.

 Another reason why certain songs are not available on the BBC is due to there being a limited number of broadcast slots to air material.
-Around 40 hours of performances will be recorded at Reading festival, but TV and Radio slots will amount to much less.
 This means TV and Radio producers select the performances that reflect the festival best and appeal to the different audiences for networks and channels.
 Much more material is featured on Red Button and online but even then the practical limitations of editing such a large amount of material quickly can prevent performances from being available.

 Why don't you publish all comments and tweets?

 The BBC receives a large number of comments and tweets across the weekend of the festival.
 Unfortunately due to this high volume we can only publish a small selection of those that that are submitted.
-We also select tweets from Twitter by subscribing to hashtags relating to BBC coverage such as #bbcreadingfest and replies to BBC Twitter profiles such as BBC Reading Festival, BBC Three or BBC Radio 1.
+We also select tweets from Twitter by subscribing to hashtags relating to BBC coverage such as #bigweekend and replies to BBC Twitter profiles such as BBC Three or BBC Radio 1.

 See more information on how the BBC manages contributions from users here, and how it considers whether to publish comments from users.